 Doctors and nurses often prescribe anti-nausea medications as nausea is a common withdrawal symptom associated with detox.
 Zofran is one such medicine that’s used during detox.
 Patients experience nausea as their body adjusts from no longer having drugs or alcohol in their system.

-At Sana Lake Recovery Center, we offer a complete medical drug detox plan under the supervision of our mental and medical health professionals.
-Members remain in the observation of medical professionals which increases their comfort level and safety when they undergo potential medical complications and painful symptoms that are the result of substance use disorder.
+At Sana Lake Recovery Center in Kansas City, we offer a complete medical drug detox plan under the supervision of our mental and medical health professionals.
+Our clients are primed with quality care and refined details for substance abuse treatment.
+Members remain under the observation of medical professionals which increases their comfort level and safety when they undergo potential medical complications and painful symptoms that are the result of substance use disorder.

 Are You Ready For Treatment at Sana Lake?

 At Sana Lake, we understand how difficult it can be to overcome the disease of addiction.
 Once your mind and body become dependent on a substance, it feels nearly impossible to live without it.
-But, you can.
+But, you can redevelop your independence through quality care as you continue this journey.

-Our dedicated team is here to help!
+Our dedicated team in Missouri is here to help you reach your goals and push you to feel powered by recovery.
 You don’t need to go through this alone.
 You can end addiction in your life.
+Setting up an appointment for a consultation is simple.
 Just contact us today to learn how we can help!